-THAT: the Development and Planning Services Committee recommends to Council that Development Variance Permit No. VP-547 be authorized for issuance for Lot 5, Section 24, Township 20, Range 10, W6M, KDYD, P+lan 11115 which will vary the following provisions of Subdivision and Development Servicing Bylaw No. 4163 for subdivision as permitted under the R-1 - Single Family Zoning regulations:
+THAT: Development Variance Permit No. VP-547 be authorized for issuance for Lot 5, Section 24, Township 20, Range 10, W6M, KDYD, P+lan 11115 which will vary the following provisions of Subdivision and Development Servicing Bylaw No. 4163 for subdivision as permitted under the R-1 - Single Family Zoning regulations: